lilyosah/tech-knowledgebase/Software-Engineering/Ruby.md

 ```

 - For loops and while loops exist but aren't as common in Ruby
-- Calling `.each` on a collection is much more common
+- Calling `.each` on a collection is much more common, it's the workhorse of Ruby, classes may implement it slightly differently
+	- Ex: might have key, val pairs for hash
 	- `(1..3).each {puts "Swiper no swiping"}` For one line
 	- `(1..3).each do |x|`
 		- The variable in pipes is the value returned by the iterator